OlegAnokhin/Immedis_internship_2022_hcm_Oleg_Anokhin/README.md

 # For the startup
 * You need to configure a default connection (DefaultConnection) and you can directly start it without applying base migrations.
 * Sample data has been added to the project in all categories and users, which will be loaded automatically.
-* Admin : admin and password AA11bb22
+* User admin : admin and password AA11bb22
 * You can register a new user, the password must be at least 8 characters long and contain uppercase and lowercase letters and numbers

 # About the project: